Quit Smoking for Good — A Quit Smoking Guide

 These devices are also cheaper than purchasing a pack of traditional cigarettes every day.
 After purchasing a starter kit for an average of $40, which is cheaper than a standard carton of cigarettes, the only cost is replacing the cartomizer and e-liquid.
 The average cost for a pack of cartomizers is about $5 for a pack of five.
 Each cartomizer will last about a week.

 The standard cost of e-liquid is about $15 for a 15ml bottle.
 This will last around two weeks.
 This puts the total weekly cost at about $8.25, as opposed to $42 per week for traditional cigarettes.

-Learn more about electronic cigarettes at our Electronic Cigarettes Guide.
+Learn more about electronic cigarettes in our Guide to the Best E-Cigarettes.